shipth-is/cli/docs/game.md

-# Game Commands
+# Topic: `game`

-Commands in the Game topic are prefixed `shipthis game`.
+Commands in the game topic are prefixed `shipthis game`.
 They relate to configuring the specific game in the current working directory.

 You will need to be authenticated against ShipThis (by running [`shipthis login`](login)) before running the Game commands.